ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Query-Aware Model Training

 \subsection{Desirable Distribution on Decision Scores}

-The primary goal of the lightweight model is to achieve effective data reduction, filtering more documents based on their decision scores.
-For clarity, we assumes a score distribution where higher scores indicate a higher likelihood of being positive and lower scores indicate being negative.
-Therefore, the low-score and high-score thresholds decide the results of pre-filtering.
+The primary goal of the lightweight model is data reduction, filtering more documents based on their decision scores.
+For clarity, we assume higher scores indicate a higher confidence in being positive and lower scores indicate being negative.
+Therefore, the low-score and high-score thresholds determine the filtering.

-In practice, achieving a high data reduction rate is not always guaranteed. \autoref{fig:bad} exemplifies such a scenario, illustrating how a poorly-structured score distribution (\textit{logprobs} of Llama-3.2-3B ~\cite{grattafiori2024llama3herdmodels}'s first response token) can severely hinder data reduction.
-Specifically, the real positive class exhibits two peaks, appearing in both high and low score ranges.
-The attempt to set a filter threshold in the low-score region (e.g., the left red line) would misclassify many positives, violating the accuracy target and forcing a more conservative (and less effective) threshold.
-In contrast, \autoref{fig:good} illustrates a desirable distribution, showing a clear separation.
+In practice, a high data reduction rate is not always guaranteed. \autoref{fig:bad} illustrates how a poorly structured score distribution (\textit{logprobs} of Llama-3.2-3B ~\cite{grattafiori2024llama3herdmodels}'s first response token) can severely hinder data reduction.
+Specifically, the real positive class exhibits two peaks, appearing in both high and low scores.
+The attempt to set a filter threshold in the low-score region (e.g., the left red line) would \textbf{misclassify} many positives, violating the accuracy target and forcing a conservative and ineffective threshold.
+In contrast, \autoref{fig:good} illustrates a desirable distribution with a clear separation.
 Only minimal positive items fall below the red line threshold, allowing effective filtering of the true negatives.

-To consistently achieve such effective data filtering, we propose three essential properties for the decision scores: \textbf{1) Smoothness.} The distribution of decision scores should be continuous and smooth, without abruptions or discontinuities.
-This ensures that threshold-selection algorithms can operate stably and consistently.
-We have observed that this fundamental property fails with some naive proxies such as Kernel Density Estimation.
+To consistently achieve effective filtering, we propose three essential properties for the decision scores: \textbf{1) Smoothness.} The distribution of decision scores should be continuous and smooth, without abruptions or discontinuities.
+This ensures the threshold-selection algorithms can operate stably and consistently.
+We have observed that this fundamental property fails with some naive proxies such as Kernel Density Estimation (KDE).

 \textbf{2) Semantic monotonicity.} A document that is more semantically satisfying the query should be assigned a higher decision score, and vice versa.
 This prevents reward-hacking of deterministic score ranges, ensuring a meaningful and reliable ranking.